 3. Is A Cup of Coffee or a Sip of Brandy a Good Way to Warm Up?

-Even better, provide a warm, sweet, nonalcoholic, noncaffeinated beverage to help warm the body.
+Instead of caffeine and alcohol, drink warm water or a warm, sweet, nonalcoholic, noncaffeinated beverage to help warm the body.

 4. If You Go Out in the Cold, Will You Catch a Cold?